Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 #### Request method
 The main part of all Subscriptions is method ```request: count```, which will emit *count* items to the observer.

-Method request should emit *count* items by calling ```onNext: item``` of Observer, only if the subscription is not completed or cancelled and catch any exception during emitting and emit to observer to ```onError: error``` method.
+Method request should emit *count* items by calling ```onNext: item``` of Observer, only if the subscription is not completed or cancelled and catch any exception during emitting and emit erro to observer throught ```onError: error``` method.
 Implementation of the method is below:

 ``` smalltalk
 request: count